GRIDAPPSD/pyvvo/README.rst

 When PyVVO is first started, it pulls a lot of information from the platform in order to configure itself.
-As such, you'll see a lot of messages in the beginning related to this. -
+As such, you'll see a lot of messages in the beginning related to this.

-``[INFO] [PlatformManager]: Connected to GridAPPS-D platform.``:
+*   ``[INFO] [PlatformManager]: Connected to GridAPPS-D platform.``

-Indicates PyVVO has successfully connected via the ``gridappsd`` package. -
+    Indicates PyVVO has successfully connected via the ``gridappsd`` package.

-``[INFO] [SimulationClock]: SimulationClock configured and initialized.`` Indicates PyVVO's clock has been initialized.
+*   ``[INFO] [SimulationClock]: SimulationClock configured and initialized.``

+    Indicates PyVVO's clock has been initialized.
 It will log the most recent simulation time every ``clock_log_interval`` seconds.
 See the "Configuring PyVVO" section for details on how to change this interval.

-- ``[INFO] [SPARQLManager] <Some equipment type> data obtained``: PyVVO emits this record for various types of equipment: regulators, capacitors, switches, inverters, synchronous machines, load nominal voltage, and substation.
-This indicates PyVVO pulled data from blazegraph related to the feeder in question in order to configure itself. -
+*   ``[INFO] [SPARQLManager] <Some equipment type> data obtained``

+    PyVVO emits this record for various types of equipment: regulators, capacitors, switches, inverters, synchronous machines, load nominal voltage, and substation.
+This indicates PyVVO pulled data from blazegraph related to the feeder in question in order to configure itself.

-``[INFO] [SPARQLManager]: <some equipment type> <some attribute> measurements obtained.``:
+*   ``[INFO] [SPARQLManager]: <some equipment type> <some attribute>
+    measurements obtained.``

-This indicates PyVVO has done an additional query to map measurement MRIDs to equipment MRIDs. -
+    This indicates PyVVO has done an additional query to map measurement MRIDs to equipment MRIDs.

-``[INFO] [GLMManager]: GridLAB-D model parsed and mapped.``: PyVVO has requested the base GridLAB-D model from the platform via the API, and has parsed the model. -
+*   ``[INFO] [GLMManager]: GridLAB-D model parsed and mapped.``

+    PyVVO has requested the base GridLAB-D model from the platform via the API, and has parsed the model.

-``[INFO] [GLMManager]: All solar objects removed from the model.``:
+*   ``[INFO] [GLMManager]: All solar objects removed from the model.``

-PyVVO removes solar objects from the GridLAB-D model, and instead updates inverter output directly via measurements from the platform. - ``[INFO] [GLMManager]: All inverters have V_In and I_In set according to their rated power.``:
+    PyVVO removes solar objects from the GridLAB-D model, and instead updates inverter output directly via measurements from the platform.

+*   ``[INFO] [GLMManager]: All inverters have V_In and I_In set according to their rated power.``

-This is related to the previous item: PyVVO gives inverters in its internal GridLAB-D model a DC source capable of injecting the inverters' rated apparent power. -
+    This is related to the previous item: PyVVO gives inverters in its internal GridLAB-D model a DC source capable of injecting the inverters' rated apparent power.

-``[INFO] [GLMManager]: All switches have had their states converted to three phase notation.``:
+*   ``[INFO] [GLMManager]: All switches have had their states converted to three phase notation.``

     The baseline model from the platform only gives one ``status`` field for all switch phases.
 PyVVO modifies the model so there's an individual status for each switch phase.

 Running/Update Messages
 '''''''''''''''''''''''